RaviTezu/pivotaltracker-scripts/README.md

 # pivotaltracker-scripts
-A repo for storing Python scripts for managing pivotal tracker projects
+A Collection of Python scripts for managing the [pivotal-tracker](https://www.pivotaltracker.com) projects.